PlayFab/MpsSamples/UnityMirror/README.md

 - Check out additional information about [Locally debugging game servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab)

-## Getting Started with a real VM.
-Once you have gotten a build running locally, you are ready to try uploading to a real VM.

-### Creating a build
-Follow the instructions for [Deploying PlayFab multiplayer server builds](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/deploying-playfab-multiplayer-server-builds).
-You will need to have the following settings in Game Manager, Powershell, or the HTTP API:
-* Information
-    * Build Name: \<Pick anything\>
-    * Virtual machine selection: D2v2
-    * Servers per machine: 1
-* Virtual Machine OS: Windows
-* Container Image: Windows Server Core
-* Assets:
-    * \<Upload the asset package created above\>
-    * Mount path `C:\Assets`
-    * Start Command (Note you do not need the double backslash since it is no longer in JSON): `C:\Assets\UnityServer.exe -batchmode -logFile C:\GameLogs\UnityEditor.log`
-* Network:
-    * Port: 7777
-    * Name: game_port
-    * Protocol: TCP
-* Regions: Select any region
-    * Standby servers: 1
-    * Maximum servers: 2

-### Allocating a build
-1. Follow the [quickstart guide](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/quickstart-for-multiplayer-servers-api-powershell), but instead of using the provided test server as an asset, use the zipped folder you created in step 1.

-** TODO FILL ME IN **

-### Connecting to the build
-** TODO FILL ME IN **

 ## PlayFabMulitiplayerAgent API reference

 **Start()** -  This initializes the GameObject into the scene that will talk to the Agent.
 It also uses environment variables to know how to talk to the local agent